-Samsung Galaxy Z Flip 4 vs Z Flip 3: Rumoured differences
+Samsung Galaxy Z Flip 4 vs Z Flip 3: What's the difference?

-(Pocket-lint) - Samsung is due to launch the Galaxy Z Flip 4 alongside the Galaxy Z Fold 4 and the Galaxy Watch 5 and 5 Pro at an event on 10 August.
+Samsung launched the Galaxy Z Flip 4 alongside the Galaxy Z Fold 4 and the Galaxy Watch 5 and 5 Pro at an event on 10 August 2022.

-We've covered how the Galaxy Z Fold 4 is expected to compare to the Z Fold 3 in a separate feature, but here we are looking at how the Z Flip 4 might compare to its predecessor, the Z Flip 3.
+We've covered how the Galaxy Z Fold 4 compares to the Z Fold 3 in a separate feature, as well as how the Z Flip 4 compares to the Z Fold 4 in another feature, but here we are looking at how the Z Flip 4 stacks up against its predecessor, the Z Flip 3.

-If you're wondering whether it's going to be worth upgrading, or which of the clamshell phones you should buy, here is a rundown of how the rumoured specifications of the Z Flip 4 stack up against the Z Flip 3.
+If you're wondering whether it's worth upgrading, or which of the clamshell phones you should buy, here is a rundown of how the specifications of the Z Flip 4 compare to the Z Flip 3.
+It's also worth reading how the Z Flip 4 compares to the Oppo Find N2 Flip, and what is expected for the Samsung Z Flip 5 that is due out later this year.

 Z Flip 4 vs Z Flip 3 design

-- Z Flip 3: 86.4 x 72.2 x 15.9-17.1mm folded, 166 x 72.2 x 6.9mm unfolded, 183g, IPX8
+- Z Flip 3: 86.4 x 72.2 x 15.9-17.1mm (folded), 166 x 72.2 x 6.9mm (unfolded), 183g, IPX8

 The Samsung Galaxy Flip's design has stayed pretty much the same since it first launched, with some slight changes here and there.
-The Z Flip 3 brought a larger cover display to the clamshell device and rumours suggest the Z Flip 4 could see this increase further.
+The Z Flip 3 brought a larger cover display to the clamshell device, which the Z Flip 4 retains - it's not as large as the Oppo Find N2 Flip.

-Other differences are said to come in the form of squarer and flatter edges, more prominent buttons, camera lenses protruding a little more and there could be a redesigned hinge too.
-Otherwise, it looks like it will be a similar design to the Z Flip 3, which is no bad thing.
+Differences come in the form of squarer and flatter edges, more prominent buttons, larger camera lenses protruding a little more and a slimmer hinge too.
+Otherwise, it's a similar design to the Z Flip 3, which is no bad thing.
+The Galaxy Z Flip 4 is a little narrower and shorter, but the thickness remains the same and it's actually a little heavier than the Z Flip 3 too.

-Colour options for the Z Flip 4 are said to be Graphite, Bora Purple, Pink Gold and Blue, though Samsung is expected to offer the Bespoke Edition option too, offering plenty of customisation options.
+Colour options for the Z Flip 4 are Graphite, Bora Purple, Pink Gold and Blue, though Samsung offers the Bespoke Edition option too, offering 75 customisation options.

 The Galaxy Z Flip 3 is available in Cream, Lavender, Phantom Black and Green.
 It too is offered in Bespoke Edition options.